parrt/ml-articles/gradient-boosting/L2-loss.md

 }
 }}

 The last column shows not only the direction but the magnitude of the difference between where we are, $F_0(X)$, and where we want to go, $\vec y$.
-The red vectors in the following diagram are a visualization of the difference vectors from our initial model to the rent target values.
+The red vectors in the following diagram are a visualization of the residual vectors from our initial model to the rent target values.

 <pyfig label=examples hide=true width="35%">
 f0 = df.rent.mean()